in-toto/specification/in-toto-spec.md

 #### 3.1.2 Link metadata

 Link metadata is a statement that a step was carried out.
-Each piece of link metadata will be used by the framework to ensure that materials and products have not been altered in an unauthorized manner (e.g., while in transit), and, that any alterations have been done only by an intended functionary.
+Each piece of link metadata will be used by the framework to ensure that the contents of materials and products have not been altered in an unauthorized manner (e.g., while in transit), and, that any alterations have been done only by an intended functionary.

 A step may be performed a single time but it may be a part of multiple supply chains. in-toto supports such scenarios by not directly associating link